Learn how to better position yourself to secure funding to start or grow your business.

 If you need a small business loan and have a good personal or business credit score, thorough financial documentation, a history of strong cash flow, and a manageable debt-to-income ratio, you should have little trouble getting approved.
 For businesses lacking in any of these areas, it might be more challenging to secure a small business loan, but with the right documentation and guarantees, it is still possible.

-If you find yourself in a position where it's not likely you will secure a conventional small business loan, you could consider an alternative lender.
-However, remember that alternative lenders typically charge much higher rates, so ask yourself if it's really necessary before you take out a loan.
+If you find yourself in a position where it's not likely you will secure a conventional small business loan, consider an alternative lender.
+However, alternative lenders typically charge much higher rates, so ask yourself if it's really necessary before you take out a loan.

 Securing any loan is a matter of demonstrating reliability to the lender.
 If you can show you have the ability to pay back your loan with interest in the allotted timeframe, your application will likely be approved on the first pass.